Inside: Pink cotton candy cake.

 Everything is fun and games until your curtains end up stained!
 This cotton candy cake might look sweet, yummy, and innocent… But the creation of these photos is another story.
-A couple of weeks ago we created this festive cake to show off the concrete cake stand from our upcoming book.
+A couple of weeks ago we created this festive cake to show off the concrete cake stand from our newest book.
 It was a tasty project that quickly got messy.
 I don’t blame the cake though.
 This cotton candy cake is a really fun way to update a birthday party and serve a little something sweet and new.